Master of Science (MSc) in School & Applied Child Psychology

 Police Information Check

-A current clear Police Information Check is required for all third-party and University of Calgary practicum placements.
-Failure to present a Police Information Check may result in the student being unable to complete their Practicum.
-Successful completion of Practicum is required for graduation.
+A current and clear Police Information Check is required for all placements.
+Failure to present a clear and current Police Information Check may result in the student being unable to begin their program and/or go on placement.
+Successful completion of all placements is required for graduation.

 Intervention Record Check